Azure/azure-batch-software-entitlement/docs/walk-through.md

 # Software Entitlement Service Walk-through

+Many independent software vendors (ISVs) require users to obtain a license from a server in order to run their software.
+The traditional license server model is difficult to implement in the cloud.
+Azure Batch provides a way for ISVs who partner with Microsoft to meter usage, and to enforce that users may only use their software within the Azure Batch environment where that usage can be metered, without the need for a license server.

-This walk-through describes how the *Software Entitlement Service SDK* is used to enable on-premise integration of licensed commercial software with Azure Batch.
+This walk-through describes how the *Software Entitlement Service SDK* is used to enable integration of licensed commercial software with Azure Batch.

 ## Overview